zumerlab/orbit-docs/src/content/docs/elements/orbit.md

 ---
 ### CSS Class: `.orbit`

-The `.orbit` CSS class, along with variations from `.orbit-0` to `.orbit-12`, defines a circular perimeter inside an `.orbit-zone`.
-Within the `.orbit` element, various Orbit components such as `satellites`, `sectors`, `progress`, `spokes`, `segments`, and `labels` can be positioned.
+The `.orbit` CSS class, along with variations from `.orbit-0` to `.orbit-12`, defines a circular perimeter inside an `.gravity-spot`.
+Within the `.orbit` element, various Orbit components such as `satellites`, `slices`, `progress`, `vectors`, `sides`, and `texts` can be positioned.

 By default, these Orbit elements are evenly distributed along the perimeter of `.orbit`.
 For instance, if there are five `satellites`, they will be spaced 72 degrees apart, covering the full 360-degree range of `.orbit`.
 The zero degree of Orbit is positioned similar to the 12 o'clock mark on an analog clock.

-It's important to note that multiple `orbits` can be nested within an `orbit-zone`.
+It's important to note that multiple `orbits` can be nested within an `gravity-spot`.
 When no specific size is defined, there can be up to 12 orbits.
 However, when a size is defined, there is no limit to the number of `orbits` that can be rendered, including duplicate sizes (e.g., multiple `.orbit-5`).
 In such cases, the stacking order follows standard HTML rules, with later `orbits` appearing above earlier ones.

-`.orbit-12` extends to match the size of its parent `.orbit-zone`, while `.orbit-0` has no extension beyond its own boundary. `Orbits` numbered from 1 to 11 represent a percentage of the parent `.orbit-zone` extension, positioned in between these two extremes.
+`.orbit-12` extends to match the size of its parent `.gravity-spot`, while `.orbit-0` has no extension beyond its own boundary. `Orbits` numbered from 1 to 11 represent a percentage of the parent `.gravity-spot` extension, positioned in between these two extremes.

 ### Customization